FAQs Chip Cards

-Chip or EMV technology is a new type of payment system that will help increase security and reduce fraud at chip-enabled terminals.
+Chip or EMV technology is a type of payment system that will help increase security and reduce fraud at chip-enabled terminals.
 These are basically standard debit cards that are embedded with a microchip.

-As a result of upgrades, you may have to leave your card in a chip-enabled ATM until your transaction is done – instead of swiping it quickly.
+You may have to leave your card in a chip-enabled ATM until your transaction is done – instead of swiping it quickly.
 Please don’t forget to retrieve your card when you’re done!

 Not all chip-enabled payment terminals are configured the same.
 For example, some merchants may have enabled chip payments for credit cards but not for debit cards.
 This does not mean your card is broken.